 Vodafone, through its indirect subsidiary Apollo Submarine Cable System Limited, is the landing party for the Bude landing.

 Orange is the landing party for the Le Porge landing.
 Orange owns the portion of the Amitié cable system extending 12 nautical miles from the French shore, and grants to the Amitié consortium all their affiliates dark fiber IRUs on that portion of the Amitié cable system.
-Orange dosn't have any ownership on the Amitié cable system outside of the French water.
+Orange doesn't have any ownership on the Amitié cable system outside of the French water.
 According to a partnership agreement, Orange acquires two fiber pairs on the Amitié cable system on IRU basis.

 The Amitié cable system has a trans-Atlantic system capacity of more than 320Tbps, consists of three segments:

 Alcatel Submarine Networks (ASN) is the turn-key supplier for the Amitié cable project, to be completed in the first quarter of 2022.